frame-lang/frame-docs/getting_started/actions_block.rst

     ##

-We will start by creating a utility action `actionWrite` that will be reused by other actions.
-This action will accept two parameters, **msg** and **separator**.
-The first parameter will be the string to write and the second will add any separator strings.

 Unlike Interface Methods, Actions can contain code, both Frame code as well as code from target languages.
 As this program is being transpiled into Python, we can use the built-in Python **print()** function